JihwanMyung/LocoBox/README.md

 ### Prerequisites

-The following Arduino softwasre is used: Arduino 1.8.7
+The following Arduino software is used: Arduino 1.8.7

 The following Python versions are used: Python 3.7.0, Pyserial 3.4